-- B1 Conceptualise real-world problems using analytical frameworks drawn from international business theory. - B2 Solve problems within the context of international business and management. - B3 Critically evaluate issues in the context of the activities of business, government and non-governmental organisations. - B4 Critically analyse the concepts and practices of business strategy within an international context. - B5 Advise within the workplace on HRM policy development and strategy in both national and international contexts. - B6 Diagnose and analyse problems and issues in international managerial situations. - B7 Conduct a marketing audit, procedure, operationalise and evaluate a marketing plan. - B8 Design, structure, organise and carry out a research project at an advanced level.
+- B1 Conceptualise real-world problems using analytical frameworks drawn from marketing, international marketing and international business theory. - B2 Solve problems within the context of international business management and marketing. - B3 Critically evaluate issues in the context of the activities of business, government and non-governmental organisations. - B4 Diagnose and analyse problems and issues in international managerial situations. - B5 Synthesise and evaluate material to critically assess the financial risks of international business. - B6 Deploy a range of qualitative and quantitative techniques to measure and analyse market performance and consumer behaviour. - B7 Design, structure, organise and carry out a research project at an advanced level.

-The intended learning outcomes are practised and developed through a variety of means including group discussions, group exercises, role play, case studies, independent study, and skills practice, giving feedback, making presentations, producing reports etc. In this way, the learning from lectures, seminars and tutorials is reinforced and developed.
+Learning outcomes are achieved by lectures where these skills are demonstrated and practiced.
+These and the other intended learning outcomes are practiced and developed through a variety of means including group discussions, group exercises, role play, case studies, independent study, and skills practice, giving feedback, making presentations, producing reports etc. In this way, the learning from lectures, seminars and tutorials is reinforced and developed.

-Formative assessments of these skills are by means of tutor and peer group feedback.
+Formative assessment of these skills is by means of tutor and peer group feedback.
 Students also carry out a significant level of self-assessment which is encouraged during tutorials, seminars, etc. Summative assessment is through individual and group assignments, presentations and examinations.